noplacenoaddress/OpenBSD/README.md

 #### LTE customers

 Two types, one are end users the other transport to our network.
+First of let say that